 - Dangerous loading anticipated

-Except for last three points, each point is given a score of 2.
-Last three points are given score of 1.
+Except for the last three points, each point is given a score of 2.
+Last three points are given a score of 1.

 A positive score of more than 5 indicates instability.

-The xray above and below are of 38 years old lady who suffered from chronic neck pain.
-Her routine xray of cervical spine revealed a kyphotic deformity at C4-C5 level.
+The x-ray above and below are of 38 years old lady who suffered from chronic neck pain.
+Her routine x-ray of the cervical spine revealed a kyphotic deformity at C4-C5 level.
 Flexion and extension views were done.
-While the deformity got corrected in extension view, it got exaggerated in flexion suggesting dynamic instability.
+While the deformity got corrected in extension view, it got exaggerated in flexion suggesting dynamic cervical spine instability.

 Stretch Test For Cervical Spine Instability

-Stretch test is a useful test to determine clinical instability of the lower cervical spine.
-The test involves stretching of the cervical spine with the traction and determining the changes on xrays.
+Stretch test is a useful test to determine cervical spine instability clinically.
+The test involves stretching of the cervical spine with the traction and determining the changes on x-rays.

 This test is contraindicated in an unstable injury.

-This test measures the displacement patterns of spine and identifies anterior and posterior disruption of ligaments.
+This test measures the displacement patterns of the spine and identifies the anterior and posterior disruption of ligaments.

-The stretch test is always done under supervision of a physician.
+The stretch test is always done under the supervision of a physician.